 I love to have chutneys at all times in my home, be it sweet and tangy Imli Ki Chutney (Tamarind Chutney) or Green chutney.
 These two chutneys are a must-have in my family.
 These chutneys come in so handy for making a variety of Indian recipes.

 Chutneys and pickles are a must-have in an Indian family.
-Our meals are incomplete without these flavorful, tangy, sweet, and spicy chutneys and/or pickles.
+Our meals are incomplete without these flavorful, tangy, sweet, and spicy chutneys and/or pickles like Cranberry Coconut Chutney or Tomato Chutney

-green garlic – the star ingredient of this dish.
-Fresh or frozen, green garlic, using green and white parts both
+Green Garlic - The star ingredient of this dish.
+Fresh or frozen, green garlic, using green and white parts both.
+Green garlic has a milder and fresher taste compared to mature garlic, providing a subtle garlic flavor to the chutney.

 I normally take one bunch of cilantro (around 2 cups) and half a cup of green garlic (white and green parts both).
 Wash the cilantro thoroughly, and use leaves and tender stems for making the chutney.